 Sections Powers and Functions District Local Municipality Municipality 84(1)(a) and 84 (3) Integrated Development Planning for the district municipality as a whole including a framework for integrated development plans for the local municipalities, taking into account the integrated development plans of those municipalities.
 Yes Yes 84(1)(b) Bulk supply of water that affects the significant proportion of municipalities in the district.
 Yes No 84(1)(c) and 84(3) Bulk supply of electricity that affects the significant proportion of municipalities in the district.
-Yes No 84(1)(d) and 84(3) Bulk sewerage purification works and main sewerage disposal that affects a significant proportion of the Yes No 84(1)(e) and district.
-Yes Yes 84(3) Solid waste disposal sites serving the area of the district 84(1)(f) and 84(3) municipality as a whole.
-84(1)(g) and 84(3)
+Yes No 84(1)(d) and 84(3) Bulk sewerage purification works and main sewerage disposal that affects a significant proportion of the Yes No 84(1)(e) and 84(3) district.
+Solid waste disposal sites serving the area of the district Yes Yes 84(1)(f) and municipality as a whole.
+84(3) 84(1)(g) and 84(3) Municipal roads which form part of the road transport system for the area of the district municipality as a whole.
+84(1)(h) and 84(3) Regulation of passenger transport services.
+84(1)(i) and 84(3) Municipal airport serving the area of the district municipality as a whole.
+37(3) Municipal health service serving the area of the district municipality as a whole.
+84(1)(m) and 84(3)

-84(1)(h) and 84(3) Municipal roads which form part of the road transport system for the area of the district municipality as a whole.
-84(1)(i) and 84(3) Regulation of passenger transport services.
-Municipal airport serving the area of the district municipality as a whole.
-84(1)(m) and 84(3) Municipal health service serving the area of the district municipality as a whole.
-84(1)(j) and 84(3) Promotion of local tourism for serving the area of the district municipality as a whole.
-84(1)(n) and 84(3) Fire fighting services serving the area of the district municipality as a whole.
-84(1)(k) and 84(3) Municipal public works relating to any of the above 84(1)(o) function or any other function assigned to the district municipality.
-84(1)(p) Establishment of conduct and control of cemeteries and crematoriums serving the district as a whole.
-84(1)(I) and 84(3) 83(1) The receipt, allocation and if applicable the distribution of grants made to the district municipality.
-The imposition and collection of taxes, levies and duties as related to the above functions or as may be assigned to the district municipality in terms of national legislation.
+Dromotion of local tourism for coming the area of the Promotion of local tourism for serving the area of the district municipality as a whole.
+94/11/11 224 district municipality as a whole.
+84(1)(j) and 84(3) Fire fighting services serving the area of the district 84(1)(n) and municipality as a whole.
+84(3) 04(3) 84(1)(k) and 84(3) Municipal public works relating to any of the above function or any other function assigned to the district municipality.
+84(1)(o) Establishment of conduct and control of cemeteries and crematoriums serving the district as a whole.
+84(1)(p) The receipt, allocation and if applicable the distribution 0.4/4)/) of grants made to the district municipality.
+84(1)(l) and 84(3) 83(1) 83(1) The imposition and collection of taxes, levies and duties as related to the above functions or as may be assigned to the district municipality in terms of national legislation.
 Establishment, conduct and control of fresh produce markets and abattoirs servicing the area of the district municipality as a whole.
 Powers and functions assigned to municipality in terms of Section 156 and 229 of the constitution i.e Administration, Composition of by laws